Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 • Continuous monitoring is the key to long-term fleet profitability.

-15–30% of all fleet miles driven empty on average
+15–30%of all fleet miles driven empty on average

-0₹ revenue generated per kilometre of dead mileage
+₹0revenue generated per dead mileage kilometre

-100+ fleet owners spoken to across countries and fleet sizes
+100+fleet owners spoken to across countries and fleet sizes

 Dead mileage might not show up clearly in your reports, but it’s quietly impacting your margins every single day.
 When vehicles move without carrying a load, they still consume fuel, driver time, and maintenance resources — just without generating any revenue.